wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **What is GetSocial?**

-GetSocial is a software as a service that helps websites owners understand how social sharing drives their traffic and conversions.
+GetSocial.io is a software as a service that helps websites owners understand how social sharing drives their traffic and conversions.
 We provide a social media app store for all your needs, from awareness to conversion.

 **How do I install GetSocial?**